lucadelu/pyModis/docs/source/examples/full_example_mrt.rst

   Every time that you download new files of same product it will be overwrite, so if you need it, you should rename the file

 Mosaic data
 --------------

-At this point you need to create the mosaic of the tiles downloaded.
 :doc:`../scripts/modis_mosaic` is the script to use.

 ::